Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Note

-For use-cases where you want to utilise Fleet (Chapter 6, Fleet) without Rancher, you can skip the Rancher component all together.
+For use-cases where you want to utilize Fleet (Chapter 6, Fleet) without Rancher, you can skip the Rancher component altogether.

 Responsible for the management of your downstream clusters.
 Should be deployed on your management cluster.